a759116/mos_rust/README.md

 The use-case section of this article would link to the page with problem description.
 The design section would details the code structure.
 The run and extend section would detail the process to run this code, prerequisities, and options to extend this code.
 I hope that this would make it easier for the reader to learn Rust.
 ## Use-cases
+The use-cases have been borrowed from NYU Cyberfellow class Introduction to Operating Systems.
+This class has a number of assignments to help the students to better understand various concepts in Operating System.
+This specific code has implementation for two of those assignments:
+* Memory allocation lab: This lab project addresses the various memory-management schemes in an operating system.
+* Virtual lab: This lab project addresses the implementation of page-replacement algorithms in a demand-paging system.

 [Click here for use-case details](https://github.com/a759116/mos_rust/wiki/Use-Cases)

 ## Design

 ## Run and Extend
 ## Conclusion